TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 6. Open VSCode and select import C++ project - select the folder C:\Pico\picoamp-2 and press import - it will download the older Pico SDK 2.1.1
 7. Close VScode and then in C:\Users\User\.pico-sdk\sdk\2.1.1\lib\tinyusb replace tinyusb with the tinyusb-rp2040-fixes lib - rename it to tinyusb.
 8. Open VSCode again and press compile in the VSCode bottom right corner.
-9. The uf2 firmware file (pico_usb_i2s_speaker.uf2) will be in the build folder in C:\Pico\picoamp-2, upload it by putting the Pico un uf2 mode.
+9. The uf2 firmware file (pico_usb_i2s_speaker.uf2) will be in the build folder in C:\Pico\picoamp-2, upload it by putting the Pico in uf2 mode.
 10. The Audio device is named Pico Amp 2 and the complete build folder and uf2 firmware are uploaded here in the folder PicoAmp2.
 ```